IcySnex/YouTubeMusicAPI/README.md

 # <img src="https://github.com/IcySnex/YouTubeMusicAPI/blob/main/icon.png" alt="YouTube Music Icon" width="40" height="40"> YouTubeMusicAPI

 YouTubeMusicAPI is a simple and efficient C# wrapper for the YouTube Music Web API, enabling easy search and retrieval of songs, videos, albums, artists, podcasts, and more.
-It also provides streaming data and URLs, all with minimal effort.
+It also provides streaming data and access to an authenticated user's library, all with minimal effort.

 ---